Organization: NCAA Football

 Ranked second in the final NCAA FCS polls, Towson won the Lambert/Meadowlands Award as the top FCS team in the East.
 The Tigers were also honored as the ECAC FCS Team of the Year.

-During the 2012 season, Ambrose led the Tigers to a 7-4 record against a brutal schedule.
-The Tigers lost to a pair of nationally ranked FBS programs in Kent State and LSU.
+During the 2012 season, Ambrose led the Tigers to a 7-4 record against an extremely difficult schedule.
+The Tigers lost to a pair of nationally-ranked FBS programs in Kent State and LSU.
 But, Towson finished the season with a 6-2 CAA record as the Tigers shared the league title.

-They posted a 9-2 regular season record, beating six nationally ranked teams, and won the CAA championship outright with a 7-1 record.
+Towson posted a 9-2 regular season record, beat six nationally-ranked teams and won the CAA championship outright with a 7-1 record in 2011.
 The Tigers also made their first appearance in the NCAA FCS playoffs, becoming the first program to earn playoff berths at the Division III, Division II and FCS (I-AA) levels.

-Once the season ended, the Tiger coach was honored as the 2011 CAA Coach of the Year, the AFCA District Coach of the Year and was a finalist for the Liberty Mutual Coach of the Year.
+Once the season ended, Ambrose was honored as the 2011 CAA Coach of the Year, the AFCA District Coach of the Year and was a finalist for the Liberty Mutual Coach of the Year.
 In January 2012, he was the recipient of the Eddie Robinson Award as the top coach in FCS football.

-Ambrose joined the staff at UConn as the Huskies grew from an NCAA Division I-AA program into a major college contender.
-During his seven seasons in Storrs, Connecticut, the Huskies were 49-36 with just two losing seasons.
-UConn made three bowl appearances in five years, debuted in the AP national rankings at 16th, and won a share of the Big East title in 2007.
+Ambrose took over the Towson football program in 2009 after seven years on the University of Connecticut football staff.
+While at UConn, the Huskies grew from an NCAA Division I-AA program into a major FBS contender.
+UConn posted a 49-36 record with just two losing seasons while Ambrose was there.
+The Huskies made three bowl appearances in five years, debuted in the AP national rankings, and won a share of the Big East title in 2007.

 Joining the staff as the quarterbacks coach, Ambrose played a major role in the development of Dan Orlovsky, the first UConn quarterback to play in the NFL as a fifth-round draft pick by the Detroit Lions.
 In 2008 as the offensive coordinator, Ambrose coached Donald Brown, an All-American and the 2008 Big East Offensive Player of the Year.
 Brown led the nation with 2,083 yards on 367 carries and became the first UConn player to be selected in the first round of the NFL draft.

-He left Towson after the 2000 season to become the head coach at Catholic University in 2001, a Division III program in Washington, D.C.
+Prior to UConn, Ambrose spent one season as the head coach at Catholic University, a Division III program in Washington, D.C.
 In one year at Catholic, Ambrose led the Cardinals to a 3-7 record.

 He coached four All-Americans in running back Tony Vinson, quarterback Dan Crowley, and wide receivers Mark Orlando and Jamal White.
 Vinson led the nation in rushing yards (2,016), all-purpose yards (2,073) and points scored (138) in 1993.
 Vinson went on to be a fifth-round draft pick of the San Diego Chargers.
 Orlando earned All-America notice by catching 55 passes for 1,223 yards and 12 touchdowns.